-All school districts across the State of Ohio receive a report card from the state.
-One of the criteria used to evaluate school districts is attendance.
-The primary purpose of the Springboro High School exam exemption program is to provide an incentive to improve student attendance at school and reward academic performance.
-Students may be exempted from semester/final exams if they meet the criteria of the exam exemption procedures.
+The primary purpose of the Springboro High School exam exemption program is to promote positive student attendance and reward academic performance.
+Students may be exempted from semester/final exams if they meet the exam exemption criteria.
 Students may not exempt both the midyear and final examinations in the same course.
-At least one SHS examination (midyear or final) must be taken in each yearlong course.

-While the exam exemption program has been designed as an incentive for students to attend school, it must also be understood that students with an exam exemption may take all exams if they choose to do so.
-In such a case, the exam grade will count only if it is higher than the average of the two final quarter grades within the semester.
+If a student meets the criteria but elects to take all semester/final exams, the exam grade will count only if it is higher than the average of the two final quarter grades within the semester.